tamarin-prover/tamarin-prover/src/007_precomputation.md

 Precomputation
 ==============

-In this section we will explain some of the aspects of the precomputation performed by Tamarin.
-This is relevant for users that model complex protocols, because they may run into so-called [open chains](#sec:openchains) that can be problematic for verification.
+In this section, we will explain some of the aspects of the precomputation performed by Tamarin.
+This is relevant for users that model complex protocols since they may at some point run into so-called [open chains](#sec:openchains), which can be problematic for verification.

 To illustrate the concepts, consider the example of the Needham-Schroeder-Lowe Public Key Protocol, given here in Alice&Bob notation: